koszeggy/KGySoft.Drawing.Tools/VSIX/KGySoft.Drawing.DebuggerVisualizers.Package.x64/readme.md

 <br/>**A:** Yes, starting with version 3.1.0 SkiaSharp types `SKBitmap`, `SKImage`, `SKPixmap`, `SKSurface` and `SKColor` are also supported.
 The infrastructure is extensible so further frameworks can be expected in future versions.

 **Q:** Where do I find the edited/downloaded resource files?
 <br/>**A:** From the Language Options dialog click the _Edit Resources..._ button.
-Starting with version 5.0.0 the Edit Resources window has an _Open in containing folder_ button that navigates to the folder where the edited resource files are stored, selecting currently edited file.
+Starting with version 5.0.0 the Edit Resources window has an _Open in containing folder_ button that navigates to the folder where the edited resource files are stored, selecting the currently edited file.

 ## More Info: